jmcnamara/XlsxWriter/dev/docs/source/page_setup.rst

 ..
 Note::
-   Although it is valid to use both :func:`fit_to_pages()` and :func:`set_print_scale()` on the same worksheet only one of these options can be active at a time.
+   Although it is valid to use both :func:`fit_to_pages()` and :func:`set_print_scale()` on the same worksheet Excel only one of these options to be active at a time.
 The last method call made will set the active option.

 ..
 Note::
    The :func:`fit_to_pages()` will override any manual page breaks that are